-Fuel polishing equipment effectively removes various contaminants from the fuel.
-These fuel polishing systems typically operate automatically on a programmed schedule and feature multiple phases of filtration within them, the first phase being a fuel water separator.
+Fuel polishing equipment must effectively remove various contaminants from the fuel, such as water, particulates and organic materials (sludge), as well as impact the fuel in some very special ways to prevent future problems from microbial or fungal growth in the futel.
+Fuel polishing systems often operate automatically on a programmed schedule and feature multiple phases of filtration and treatment of the fuel within them, the first phase being a fuel water separator.

-The fuel water separator typically features various stages of filtration where the water and large particulates are removed from the fuel with the use of centrifugal force and a filter element.
+The fuel filter / water separator, typically the first, or primary filtration step, features various stages of filtration where the water and large particulates are removed from the fuel with the use of centrifugal force and a filter element.

-With water being heavier than the fuel that it resides in, the fuel water separator can successfully remove the majority of the water present in the fuel by spinning the fuel and its contents at a high velocity.
+With water being heavier than the fuel in which it is suspended, the fuel water separator can successfully remove the majority of the water present in the fuel by spinning the fuel and the heavier particulates at a high velocity.

-As an extra layer of filtration, the fuel water separator typically features a filter element to capture larger particulate (usually 30 microns and larger).
+As an extra layer of filtration, the fuel filter / water separator also features a filter element to capture larger particulate (usually 10 microns and larger).

 Once the fuel leaves the fuel water separator, most fuel maintenance systems feature a final or secondary stage of filtration that features a highly-efficient fine filter element.
 These elements can capture particulate as small as 3 microns in size in addition to absorbing any remaining water.